roman-milk/roman-milk.github.io/wife-enslaved.md

  'Take out my cock, and suck it while I work,' he said.

  At that moment she felt foolish for not guessing why she was there.
 She hesitated, wondering if she could carry out such a demeaning task.
 Never before had she sucked on a man's penis.
 To avoid upsetting her master, she quickly undid his fly.
 Delving into his trousers was easier that doing nothing.
 Pulling out his penis, she found it shrivelled, and therefore less threatening.
-Report_Story #2